Refer to the Setting Up and Getting Started guide.

 synonyms or commonly used alternatives for certain commands.
 For instance, if

-a user types search
+a user types search or filter instead of find, the application could

 respond with a suggestion: Unknown Command: 'search'.
-Do you mean 'find'?
+Do you mean 'find'?.

 Expected Benefits: